odaacabeef/beefdown/README.md

 go run .
 README.md
 ```

-Code blocks with `seq` prefixed language identifiers are used to specify musical
+Code blocks with `beef` prefixed language identifiers are used to specify
-information.
+musical information.

 Before reading on, switch to code view: [README.md?plain=1](README.md?plain=1).